Food: Bigger than the Plate Exhibition at the V & A – Women In the Food Industry Review

 After leaving the exhibition you’ll find yourself very close to the V&A’s beautiful restaurant – the world’s oldest museum restaurant with its stunning period details and stained glass windows.
 At the coffee bar is a reminder of those oyster mushrooms grown from used coffee grounds we saw at the start.
 The museum’s restaurant & cafe sell over 1,000 cups of coffee a day and those used grounds go on to grow the mushrooms which are used in some dishes on sale there.
 This circular use of wasted “food” going on to produce “new” food was a very fitting end to a show that truly makes us explore & think about each stage of the food system.

 Food: Bigger Than The Plate‘ is at the V&A Museum until 20 October 2019 and is co-curated by Catherine Flood and May Rosenthal Sloan.
 Apply promo code FOOD40 at the checkout to redeem our early bird offer of 40% off individual advance tickets (available for a limited time only).

-If you’re interested in the future of food and the sustainability issues around it, we are hoping to run an event on this in June – watch this space!
+If you’re interested in the future of food and the sustainability issues around it, we ran an event on this in June – see what happened at our Sustainable Gastronomy Day supper & panel!
 You can also read more about our event Doing Good with Food which we ran as part of our week long series of International Women’s Day events.